|Position:||Co-DC / Defensive Ends|

 |College:||B.S. degree from Tennessee in 1995|

-Coached first-team All-America defensive end and Ted Hendricks Award finalist Vic Beasley, who had 23 tackles for loss and an ACC-high 13 sacks, in 2013.
+• Coached Beasley, a first-team All-American and Hendricks Award finalist, who had 23 tackles for loss and an ACC-high 13 sacks, in 2013.

-In 2011, he coached second-team All-American and First-Team All-ACC defensive end Andre Branch, who led the ACC with 10.5 sacks and 17 tackles for loss.
-Branch was also one of six finalists for the Ted Hendricks Award.
+• In 2011, he coached second-team All-American and First-Team All-ACC defensive end Andre Branch, who led the ACC with 17 tackles for loss and 10.5 sacks.
+Branch was also one of six finalists for the Hendricks Award.

-First-Team All-SEC pick in 1989 and was named to Tennessee's 100-year anniversary team.
-A third-round draft pick (#74 overall) of the Vikings and later played three years (1990-92) with the Patriots.
+• First-Team All-SEC pick in 1989 and was named to Tennessee’s 100-year anniversary team.
+A third-round draft pick (No. 74 overall) of the Vikings and later played three years (1990-92) with the Patriots.

 *Courtesy Clemson Media Guide

 L A T E S T U P D A T E S

 Loading the player...

 PAW drill highlights first part of Monday's practice - 4 months ago